 - Because they are so delicious, serve them warm from the oven for breakfast.
 They are also a perfect treat with a hot cup of coffee or a tea-time dessert!

 The great thing about blueberries is that they are available year-round.
 They really are a perfect fruit.
-Blueberries are packed full of valuable vitamins and nutrients, they are great for baking, throwing in salads, and best of all, they can just be popped in your mouth for a snack.
-So many uses for this itty bitty berry.
+Blueberries are packed full of valuable vitamins and nutrients.
+They are great for baking, adding to salads, and, best of all, popping in your mouth as a snack.
+So many uses for this itty-bitty berry.
 The color is amazing.

 Step 1.
-Start by grating the frozen butter using the large holes of a box grater, and then stick the grated butter back in the freezer until needed.
+Start by grating the frozen butter with the large holes of a box grater, then return the grated butter to the freezer until needed.

 Step 2.
 Using a citrus zester, zest and then juice the lemon, then add two tablespoons of the juice to the milk and egg and whisk to combine.
 You can also make these scones with half-and-half or heavy cream.